- UCAS Code: RL12

 Continuous assessment ranges from online grammar tests to group projects, while oral/aural tests are performed throughout the course.
 Students write a dissertation in their final year.

-The School of Government & Public Policy encourages independent learning by reducing reliance on assessment through formal exams and introducing more flexible forms of class assessment.
+The School of Government & Public Policy encourages independent learning by reducing assessment through formal exams, instead using more flexible forms of class assessment.

-All classes are of single semester length.
-In pre-Honours classes, students are examined at the end of the appropriate semester; short examination diets with examinations held at the end of each semester.
-For most classes, a formal essay-based examination at the end of the class still provides for two-thirds of the class assessment.
+In pre-Honours classes, you'll be examined at the end of the semester.
+Two-hour exams are held at the end of each semester.
+For most classes, a formal essay-based exam at the end of the class accounts for two-thirds of the class assessment.

-In pre-Honours classes on research methods, assessment is entirely by class-work.
-In some other classes, essays are supplemented by or, in part, replaced by project work or book reviews.
-At Honours level, all Single Honours students are required to complete a 10,000-word dissertation in Politics.
+In pre-Honours classes in research methods, assessment is entirely by class-work.
+In some classes, essays are supplemented by or, in part, replaced by project work or book reviews.
+At Honours level, single Honours students complete a 10,000-word dissertation in Politics.